 How regular blogs from Words for Breakfast helped improve SEO, engagement and conversions

-Ecrotek were set to take over hobby beekeeping industry in New Zealand and new that regular blogging would be a key part of capturing their target at the right time place.
-Here we outline how the Words for Breakfast help create blogs that Ecrotek achieve their goals.
+Ecrotek were set to take over the hobby beekeeping industry in New Zealand and knew that regular blog writing would be a key part of capturing their target at the right time and place.
+Here we outline how blogs by Words for Breakfast helped Ecrotek achieve their goals.

 So, how could we get them in front of more hobby apiarists?

 To Rob Owens, product and marketing manager, the answer is content.
 In the past, he says, the supplier always had the information, but the power has shifted.
 Now, so often, the customer has a lot of information, sometimes even more than the supplier.
 It means suppliers need to do more to build trust.

 “In a flooded market, where you’ve got more competitors coming in, the content leader is often going to be the customer winner.”